Eco-lessons in Cheese and Architecture

 The plan of the circulation, although mindful of the strict hygienic standards, allows for each stage of the process to be visible through triple-glazed walls presenting the company’s production as a show-case and the building as an experimental model for green production facilities.
 Interactive digital screens are programmed to provide information about the cheesemaking process as well as about the environmental features of the building.

-To achieve what the company terms as “Green Cheese”, there are several green energy applications, including an extensive geothermal network that mitigates refrigeration, the use of Durisol (a type of concrete block manufactured from post-industrial waste wood chips mixed with cement slurry), the collection of rainwater for toilet use, an on-site wind turbine, and photovoltaic panels that produce 10% of the building’s electrical needs.
-The remaining electricity is produced by a producer of Green Power, called Bullfrog Power.
+To achieve what the company calls “Green Cheese”, there are several green building applications, including an extensive geothermal network that mitigates refrigeration, the use of Durisol (a type of concrete block manufactured from post-industrial waste wood chips mixed with cement slurry), the collection of rainwater for toilet use, an on-site wind turbine, and photovoltaic panels that produce 10% of the building’s electrical needs.
+The remaining electricity is acquired from Bullfrog Power, a green energy producer.
 Consequently, Fifth Town uses 67% less energy than similarly sized facilities and salvages the environment from 29 tons of CO2 annually.
-Additionally, wasted liquid waste whey, sanitary waste and production wash water are disposed in a constructed wetland which neutralizes their toxicity.
+Additionally, liquid waste whey, sanitary waste, and production wash water are disposed in a constructed wetland, which neutralizes their toxicity.
 When completed, Fifth Town was Canada’s only Platinum LEED manufacturing facility and the only Platinum LEED dairy in the world .

 The founders of the project sought commercial success through contributing to the local community, not only in promoting and showcasing sustainable local dairy production, but also educating the public on sustainable architecture.
 In other words, its key principle was to demonstrate how sustainable practices in cheese production and the premises that house it can be holistically integrated.
 In the words of Kassun-Mutch, Fifth Town’s cofounder: